pricesmith/pricesmith/README.md

 My name is Price.
 I'm pretty passionate about enabling people with tools.
 Tools that actually offer some sort of utility or knowledge to its users.
 Code is a great way to achieve that.
 This interest has brought me through a broad expanse of concepts, technologies, and ideas.

+This readme is currently a wip.
+Bear with.

 <!--
 **pricesmith/pricesmith** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.